sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 Before

-    "The experimental demonstration is the first of its kind and is a proof of principle for the concept of laser driven particle acceleration in a structure loaded vacuum."
+    The experimental demonstration is the first of its kind and is a proof of principle for the concept of laser driven particle acceleration in a structure loaded vacuum.

 After:

     This experiment provides a proof of principle of laser-driven particle acceleration in a structure-loaded vacuum.

+Before:

+    Brain injury incidence shows two peak periods in almost all reports: rates are the highest in young people and the elderly.

+After:

+    Rates of brain injury incidence peaks in the young and the elderly.

 Cut unnecessary words